Javatpoint Logo

 It thus causes the soil to become dry, resulting in an arid terrain.
 Only if effective interventions for preserving clean water are skillfully put into practice will the environment and its residents be capable of surviving.

 Global ecosystems are in danger due to a lack of water.
-Due to freshwater shortages and global warming, more than half of the world's largest marshes have either dried up or been devastated.
+Due to freshwater shortages and global warming, more than half of the world's most extensive marshes have either dried up or been devastated.
 Many different sorts of living organisms may be spotted in marshes.
-They generally serve as marine and bird breeders, so their extinction has had a significant effect on several animals and nutrient cycles.
+They generally serve as marine and bird breeders, so their extinction has significantly affected several animals and nutrient cycles.

 Methods of Water Conservation